jeffrey-dot-li/nixcfg/README.md

 nix flake update
 ```

 ## Use this Shell as a dependency:
+### Deprecated!
+Don't do this, just use direnv + whatever flake.nix you wnat to use
+### TODO: Write a guide on how to use direnv with nix flakes

 The correct pattern is, in another project, create a `flake.nix` that uses that projects dependencies (node, python, etc).
 To use this shell as the base, add the following: